Quality Service Charter 2017 – 2019

 Independence is a core value of the Office.
 The DPP is independent when carrying out her job.
 The Government or the Garda Síochána cannot make the DPP prosecute any particular case nor can they stop her doing so.

-The Office of the DPP operates to the highest professional standards and threats all those with whom it has dealings fairly, equally and consistently.
+The Office of the DPP operates to the highest professional standards and treats all those with whom it has dealings fairly, equally and consistently.

 The decision to prosecute or not to prosecute is very important.
 If persons are prosecuted it can do them a lot of damage even if they are later found not guilty.
 A criminal trial is very stressful for all concerned, particularly the victim.
 At the same time, a decision not to prosecute can cause great stress and upset to a victim.
 So the decision whether or not to prosecute has to be very carefully considered.